suszig/azure-docs.pl-pl/includes/relay-hybrid-connections-dotnet-get-started-server.md

         var tokenProvider = TokenProvider.CreateSharedAccessSignatureTokenProvider(KeyName, Key);
         var listener = new HybridConnectionListener(new Uri(string.Format("sb://{0}/{1}", RelayNamespace, ConnectionName)), tokenProvider);

-        // Subscribe to the status events
+        // Subscribe to the status events.
         listener.Connecting += (o, e) => { Console.WriteLine("Connecting"); };
         listener.Offline += (o, e) => { Console.WriteLine("Offline"); };
         listener.Online += (o, e) => { Console.WriteLine("Online"); };

-        // Opening the listener will establish the control channel to
+        // Opening the listener establishes the control channel to
         // the Azure Relay service.
-The control channel will be continuously
+The control channel is continuously
-        // maintained and reestablished when connectivity is disrupted. await listener.OpenAsync(cts.Token);
+        // maintained, and is reestablished when connectivity is disrupted. await listener.OpenAsync(cts.Token);
         Console.WriteLine("Server listening");

-        // Providing callback for cancellation token that will close the listener. cts.Token.Register(() => listener.CloseAsync(CancellationToken.None));
+        // Provide callback for the cancellation token that will close the listener. cts.Token.Register(() => listener.CloseAsync(CancellationToken.None));

         // Start a new thread that will continuously read the console. new Task(() => Console.In.ReadLineAsync().ContinueWith((s) => { cts.Cancel(); })).Start();

         // Accept the next available, pending connection request.
-        // Shutting down the listener will allow a clean exit with
+        // Shutting down the listener allows a clean exit.
-        // this method returning null
+        // This method returns null.
         while (true)
         {
             var relayConnection = await listener.AcceptConnectionAsync();